-The Ice logging mechanism is user extensible, so you can integrate Ice messages into arbitrary logging frameworks, and the metrics facility permits you to collect statistics about the Ice run time.
+The Ice logging mechanism is user extensible, so you can integrate Ice messages into arbitrary logging frameworks, and the Ice::Stats interface permits you to collect statistics for network bandwidth consumption.

 Finally, even though Ice is location transparent, in the interest of efficiency, collocated invocations do not behave in all respects like remote invocations.
 You need to be aware of these differences, especially for applications that are sensitive to thread context.